 Tucked in the forest along Icefields Parkway is the Valley of the Five Lakes.
 Luckily, the name does not deceive, and you may rest assured you will be treated to five beautiful lakes as you skip along the trail.
 The names of the lakes themselves are simple and without embellishment: First, Second, Third, Fourth, and Fifth Lake, to be exact.

 The Third and Fourth Lakes are considered to be the most beautiful and lie adjacent to each other.
-The shore between these two lakes is an excellent spot to marvel at the beauty of the landscape and perhaps enjoy a bite to eat.
+The shore between these two lakes is an excellent spot to bask in the beauty of the landscape and perhaps enjoy a bite to eat.

 Reflecting the sky above and the mountains around, the lakes are a unique blend of emerald and turquoise.
 As the lakes are of varying depths, each is of a slightly different hue.
 You can walk right to the water’s edge and dip your toes in…or your whole body (for some refreshment on a hot day).